SMA-Robotics-6843/GuardianGears25/README.md

 FRC Team 6843 Guardian Gears' command-based Project for the Reefscape season.

-Remember that documentation for most things can be found at https://docs.wpilib.org or by searching "(topic) documentation."
+Remember that documentation for most things can be found [here](https://docs.wpilib.org) or by searching "(topic) documentation."

 ## Subsystems

 - CTRE Drivetrain
   - MK4i motors with Pigeon 2 gyro
 - Elevator
   - Two motors spinning opposite
 - End Effector
   - One motor (named Sassy) to change the angle of the arm
   - Another motor (named F Motor) at the end of the arm to intake and output coral
 - Climber
   - One motor to wind or unwind the climber

 ## Drivetrain

 - Uses swerve code generated with Phoenix Tuner X with added vision code
 - Use applyRequest to send custom commands to the drivetrain.
 For example:

-    ```
+    ``` java
     // Command to drive backwards at -1.5 speed for a set amount of seconds

     public Command driveBackwards(double seconds) {